mpmedia/avow-ci/README.md

 ### GitHub WebHook:

 For the project to run whenever a commit is pushed to the repo + branch you can add a webhook in GitHub under the Project Settings >> Webhooks & Services with the following settings:

 **Payload URL:** `http://yourserver.com:8181/api/build/`
 **Payload Version:** `application/vnd.github.v3+form`

 Once these settings are in place the system will automatically process incoming webhook `POST`'s and execute a build.

+## License

+This software is released as-is, without warranty under the MIT-Style license.